Article / StatementDr. Zaher BaadaraniPresidency officepresident SFM

 In the Syrian Future Movement, we find no alternative but to work for the benefit of our country and people, and we have no choice but to strive towards the final solution to the tragedy of a nation lost between the enmity of the close and the greed of the distant, except by solidarity and cooperation, prioritizing the public interest over any private interest, as our people inside suffer a significant political, economic, and social crisis, and Syrians in the countries of refuge are choked by the ropes of constriction, expulsion, and racism, and we cannot afford the luxury of betting on anything but our effort and striving to use this transformation in the state of decision-making in the world, to be a gain for Syrians, even within acceptable limits that allow us to pass through the dark tunnel towards outlining a new phase of greater stability for our country and people.

-Dr. Zaher Baadarani
+Dr. Zaher Ihssan Baadarani

-President of the Syrian Future Movement (SFM)
+Syrian Future Movement (SFM)

 Show More